Flathead Electric Cooperative’s Scheduled Tree Maintenance

 System Trim Program

-We understand our members value trees as does FEC.
-These same members, however, also rely on FEC to provide reliable power – in good weather and in bad.
+We understand that our members value trees – as does their Co-op!
+These same members, however, also rely on their Co-op to provide reliable power – in good weather and in bad.
 That’s why our tree care experts work to find a balance between reliable power and healthy trees.
 We are committed to working collaboratively with you to address any concerns before tree work begins.

 When and where are upcoming system trims scheduled?

-Planned system trim areas in 2021 include parts of Marion, Woods Bay and finishing up the last 30 miles of line in Libby (mostly southern portions of Libby and areas off Highway 37 and moving in toward city limits).
+Planned system trim areas in 2022 include parts of Swan Lake, Marion, Woods Bay and finishing up the last 30 miles of line in Libby (mostly southern portions of Libby and areas off Highway 37 and moving in toward city limits).

-Click on the maps below to see specific areas that are scheduled to be trimmed during 2021:
+Click on the maps below to see specific areas that are scheduled for 2022 trimming: